AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_FortiGate.rst

 =========================================================
 Transit Connection to FortiGate over the internet.
 =========================================================
-1. From the Controller go to Transit Network -> Setup -> Launch a Transit VPC GW.
+1.From the Controller go to Transit Network -> Setup -> Launch a Transit VPC GW.

    |image1|